rosflight/rosflight_docs/docs/user-guide/rosplane-setup.md

 To fly autonomously, use channel 5 to disable RC override.
 If using a simulated transmitter, use `ros2 service call /toggle_override std_srvs/srv/Trigger` to toggle RC override on/off.

-The plane should then take off or fly autonomously in the Gazebo simulator!
+The plane should then take off or fly autonomously in the simulator!

 ## Running ROSplane on Hardware
 Ensure `rosflight_io` is running on the companion computer, and that the flight controller is connects to the companion computer.